-The proof of the Barolo of the Massucco winery is 14% and the acidity degree is 5,2 ml per liter.
 The organoleptic characteristics give a garnet red color with orange reflections which are remarkable under the sun light.
 The scent is intense, pleasant and persistent.
 It is also wide and very agreeable.
 The taste is pleasant too, dry, full and harmonic.

 Suggested matches with the Barolo

-The ideal serving temperature of the Barolo Massucco is 22°c and the ideal wine glasses are the medium Ballon or big Ballon which permits at the same time a good oxygenation and the concentration of the scent towards the nose.
+The ideal serving temperature of the Barolo Massucco is 22°C and the ideal wine glasses are the medium Ballon or big Ballon which permits at the same time a good oxygenation and the concentration of the scent towards the nose.
 The ideal matches are with second courses typical of the tradition of Piedmont.
 It is perfect with chicken, rabbit, staffed vegetables with fused cheese, mixed cheese grilled and boiled and fried meats.
 The best matches ever with the Barolo Massucco is the “Braised meat cooked in the Roero wine with aromatic herbs and capers”.